 ![]() |

 We all need to remember this truth.
 Sometimes, the way we remember things isn’t exactly how they happened.
 Memory isn’t just a perfect recording of the past.
 It’s emotional.
-It’s messy and it’s influenced.
+It’s messy and trust me, it’s influenced by many things.

 Did you know that your current mood, beliefs, or experiences can actually shape how you remember past events?
 If you feel down now, you might look back and see the past as darker than it really was.
 Your brain filters memory through how you feel now, not just what happened then.